Akshayparihar07/Python_Projects/Download Instagram Photos Videos and Metadata/README.md

 # Instagram User Data Fetcher

-This project uses the instaloader library to download metadata, profile picture, posts, and stories from an Instagram profile.
+* This project uses the instaloader library to download metadata, profile picture, posts, and stories from an Instagram profile.

 ## Installation and Requirements
+* Language: `python3`

-To use this project, first install the instaloader library with the following command:
+* To use this project, first install the instaloader library with the following command:

 `pip install instaloader`

 ## How to run this File
-Enter your Instagram username and password to the following variables:
+*Enter your Instagram username and password to the following variables:

 `USER` = "your_username"